splewis/get5/documentation/docs/match_schema.md

 Two files ship with Get5 that give a general idea of what can be included in a match config.
 A Valve KeyValue format can be found [here](https://github.com/splewis/get5/blob/master/configs/get5/example_match.cfg), and a JSON format can be found [here](https://github.com/splewis/get5/blob/master/configs/get5/example_match.json).
-In this documentation, we'll go through what each value means, but do note that **only the values** `team1` and `team2` are required to start a match.
+In this documentation, we'll go through what each value means, but do note that **only the values** `team1`, `team2` and `maplist` are required to start a match.
 Reasonable defaults are used for the other values (Bo3 series, 5v5, empty strings for team names, etc.).
 We recommend using the JSON format whenever possible, as JSON has way better support in various programming languages than Valve's KeyValue format (which essentially has none).